nisargbanker-prompt/MultiBLECommunication/README.md

 # MultiBLECommunication
-Multiple BLE connections in a fast and simple way.
+This library allows you to manage multiple Bluetooth Low Energy (BLE) connections in a fast and simple way.

 ## Download
 Gradle Dependency: